nantaphop/enhance-console-log/README.md

 orderLog('trying to update')
 orderInfoLog('updated')
 ```
-You will get following logs:
+You will get the following logs:
 ```javascript
 2019-03-09 00:57:48.742 INFO    --- [order:111111] created
 2019-03-09 00:57:48.742 LOG     --- [order:111111] trying to update